-As Figure 6 (Q-12) demonstrates, 74% of the respondents agree/strongly agree they have learned how to conduct research in their major area.
-Figure 7 (Q-9) indicates that 95% of our students agree/strongly agree that they have learned several theories in their area.
-These responses indicate a substantive improvement over the last year, 64% and 73%, respectively.
+As Figure 6 (Q-12) demonstrates, 100% of the respondents agree/strongly agree they have learned how to conduct research in their major area.
+Figure 7 (Q-9) indicates that 100% of our students agree/strongly agree that they have learned several theories in their area.
+These responses indicate a substantive improvement over 2017, 64% and 73%, respectively.